jackokring/www/README.md

 # Bootstrap and Less

-The basic browser version of `less` CSS is available.
+The basic browser version of `main.less` CSS is available.
 A minified version of bootstrap is also served from a CDN.
 This makes easy HTML decoration, and cuts down on server loading.